intermezzOS/book/first-edition/src/hello-world.md

 to can hold one byte (a.k.a.
 8 bits or half a word).
 Hence, if our first memory position is at `0`, the second letter will start at `2`.

->You might be wondering, "If we're in 32 bit mode, isn't a word 32 bits?"
+>You might be wondering, "If we're in 32 bit mode, isn't a word 32 bits?" since sometimes ‘word’ is used to talk about native CPU register size.
 Well, the ‘word’ keyword in the context of x86\_64 assembly specifically refers to 2 bytes, or 16 bits of data.
 This is for reasons of backwards compatibility.

 This math gets easier the more often you do it.
 And we won’t be doing _that_ much